HeberTU/ml-system-learning-resources/README.md

 and failures to allow for knowledge sharing, having a generic and extensible code library which enforces a loose coupling between experimentation and business logic.
 - **Online Resources**
   - [Causal Inference for The Brave and True](https://matheusfacure.github.io/python-causality-handbook/landing-page.html)by Matheus Facure.
 This is a free e-book format of [Causal Inference in Python](https://learning.oreilly.com/api/v1/continue/9781098140243/)
-  - [Startup Killer: the Cost of Customer Acquisition](https://www.forentrepreneurs.com/startup-killer/) by David Skok.
-The post emphasizes the criticality of balancing the cost of acquiring customers (CAC) with the lifetime value of a customer (LTV) for startup success.
-While product/market fit is essential, a viable business model is equally important, focusing on ensuring CAC is significantly lower than LTV.
-  - [How Data Scientists Are Also Susceptible to the Layoffs Amid Crisis](https://analyticsindiamag.com/how-data-scientists-are-also-susceptible-to-the-layoffs-amid-crisis/) by Sejuti Das.
-The post shows that despite data science's high demand, companies are cutting costs, often at the expense of analytics roles.
-Upskilling and adapting to newer technologies are crucial for data professionals to maintain relevance in this evolving landscape.
-  - [Machine learning isn't Kaggle competitions](https://jvns.ca/blog/2014/06/19/machine-learning-isnt-kaggle-competitions/) by Julia Evans.
-This post shows that while Kaggle competitions focus on machine learning algorithm challenges, real-world ML jobs encompass understanding business problems, data cleanup, model deployment, and performance measurement, making them distinct from the Kaggle experience.
-  - [AI competitions don’t produce useful models](https://laurenoakdenrayner.com/2019/09/19/ai-competitions-dont-produce-useful-models/) by Lauren Oakden-Rayner.
-This post shows that AI competitions, while fostering community and publicity, often fall short in producing reliable models due to issues like multiple hypothesis testing and dataset limitations, emphasizing that winning models aren't necessarily the most useful in real-world applications.